 Heroin is a dangerous substance that can lead to death, that said there are a number of heroin warning signs of abuse.
 This substance occurs naturally in the seed pods of various opium poppy plants.

-Before we dive into heroin treatment options, let’s first look at how you can identify these warning signs in your loved one.
+Before we dive into heroin rehab options, let’s first look at how you can identify these warning signs in your loved one.

 Heroin Abuse Warning Signs